-The result of this often subtle mobilisation can be immediate: the trapped survival energy at the root of your symptoms is freed, allowing a new relaxation to establish deep in your body and mind.
+The result of this often-subtle mobilisation can be immediate: the trapped survival energy at the root of your symptoms is freed, allowing a new relaxation to establish deep in your body and mind.

-An SE® session lasts approximately an hour, beginning with an introductory conversation to agree the material or symptoms to be worked on.
+An SE® session lasts approximately an hour, beginning with an introductory conversation to agree to the material or symptoms to be worked on.

 Where a recent one-off traumatic event, e.g. a minor road traffic accident, has been experienced, health benefits have been known to be achieved within relatively few sessions.

-Longer term, more complex symptoms will typically need more intervention.
+Longer-term, more complex symptoms will typically need more intervention.
 Your therapist – and your intuition – will guide you.